bsdelf/queue/README.md

 #### `length`

-Reflects the number of elements in an Queue.
+Reflects the number of elements in an queue.

 ### Methods